gilbertw1/drop/README.md

-    dir = '~/.drop'               # Directory used to save screenshots (DEFAULT: ~/.drop) host = ''                     # Custom domain used to generate screenshot links (DEFAULT: empty) unique_length = 10            # Length of unique string used in creating filenames (DEFAULT: 10) filename_strategy = 'append'  # Naming strategy to use when uploading file (DEFAULT: APPEND)
+    dir = '~/.drop'               # Directory used to save screenshots (DEFAULT: ~/.drop) host = ''                     # Custom domain used to generate screenshot links (DEFAULT: empty) unique_length = 10            # Length of unique string used in creating filenames (DEFAULT: 10) filename_strategy = 'prepend' # Naming strategy to use when uploading file (DEFAULT: PREPEND)
                                   #   VALUES:
                                   #       append: Append unique string to filename
+                                  #       prepend: Prepend unique string to filename
                                   #       exact: Don't alter filename when uploading
                                   #       replace: Replace filename with unique string
     transparent = false           # Uses transparent overlay when selecting area of screen (default: false)